oskarm2003/picstop-api/src/utils/doc.md

 .create_salt(length) - creates salt with given length.
 Salt is random string with letters and numbers.
 .get_salt(string) - splits the given hash by '$' and returns only the salt

+# authorization
+Authorizise an user by the authorization req header.
+If the authorization failes the function automaticaly sends a server response and returns false.
+You can provide 'who' argument to authorize to a specific user - then the response is a boolean.
+If you omit the 'who' you can either get false, if auth failed, or the name of the user sent in the token.
+input: req, res, who?: string
+output: boolean | string

 # color_console
 Logs colorful messages and turns them on and off globally.